jvantuyl/sublime_diagram_plugin/README.md

 uniquely named file.

 If a diagram handler recognizes a diagram in the selection, it will render it and pop it up in a detected viewer.
-All files are created in such a way that they will be cleaned up unless Sublime Text dies a particularly horrible death.
+Files are rendered into the same directory as the source file as Portable Network Graphic files.
+They will be automatically overwritten, but not removed.

 If you wish to override the viewer used, disable start-time sanity checks, or change the default character set for diagram files, create a user version of